petiaccja/Mathter/docs/Guide.md

 ### Arithmetic

 You can use the operators \*, + and - to multiply, add and subtract matrices where the sizes of the operands are correct.
 You can also use \* and / to multiply and divide the matrices by scalars.
+Additionally, there is `+` and `-` for scalars, elementwise division via `/`, and an elementwise multiplication via the `Hadamard` function.

 ```c++
 Matrix<float, 4, 1> u; // A column-vector.